mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Anchor:** Opens a new tab with all glyphs containing a specific anchor.
 * **Replicate Anchors:** Goes through selected dot-suffixed glyphs and duplicates anchors from their respective base glyphs.
 E.g. will recreate anchors of *X* in *X.ss01*, *X.swsh* and *X.alt*.
 * **Report top anchors:** Report the y positions of all *top* anchors into the Macro Panel.
 Useful to see if a top anchor is not exactly where it should be.
+* **Reposition top & bottom Anchors in Combining Accents:** In stacking combining accents, moves top and bottom anchors exactly above or below the respective _top and _bottom anchors, respecting the italic angle.
+This way, stacking multiple nonspacing accents will always stay in line.

 ## App
 * **Fix Stuck Macro Window:** If you cannot resize your Macro window anymore, run this script.